duckietown/docs-brown/book/doc-sky/30-linux-networking-assignment/10-assignment.md

    a directory sorted in alphabetical order into the file `sorted.txt`.
 If you modify the command to be `ls -a -hippo | sort > sorted.txt`, what text is in `sorted.txt`, what is outputted as standard error, and why? *Answer this question in `shell.pdf`.
 Submit this file.*
-2. Create a python script that, in addition printing sorted inputs to standard out, prints status reports to standard error.
+2. Create a python script that prints reversed sorted output to standard error.
 Use it to sort `ls -a` instead of `sort`. *Submit the file containing the script as `my_sort_status.py`.*

 # Part 2: Networking